 Personal papers, family papers, and institutional records document various businesses and industries in Philadelphia and the surrounding region.
 Some of the industries represented include real estate, manufacturing and farming, railroads, and the legal profession.

-The Hidden Collections Initiative for Pennsylvania Small Archival Repositories (HCI-PSAR), a project of the Historical Society of Pennsylvania with funding from the Andrew W. Mellon Foundation, is helping to uncover hundreds of hidden archival collections at many of the small repositories in the five county Philadelphia area.
+The Hidden Collections Initiative for Pennsylvania Small Archival Repositories (HCI-PSAR), a project of the Historical Society of Pennsylvania with funding from the Andrew W. Mellon Foundation, is helping to uncover hundreds of hidden collections held by the many small archival repositories in the five-county Philadelphia area.
 Some of the collections cataloged during the HCI-PSAR project are summarized in this subject guide for archival research at area small repositories.
 The guide is not comprehensive but will serve to highlight underutilized collections and indicate the depth and breadth of resources available at small repositories.

 All the finding aids from the HCI-PSAR project are available at our finding aid website, hosted by the Philadelphia Area Consortium of Special Collections Libraries.
 Finding aids are being added on an ongoing basis, so check back frequently.